If you read my last post, you’ll know our dining chairs have been bugging me for some time.

 Here they are together at the table.
 I am working on the table right now and I am so excited how it’s turning out so far!
 If you’re nosy there are a few sneak peeks on Instagram🙂

 The two sets of chairs are a match made in heaven.
 I call them my ying/yang chairs!
 While the white patterned chairs are more on the airy and whimsy side, the black cantilever leather chairs add a sleek sophisticated element.
-They work incredibly well together in the space, because they are roughly the same height and have chrome bases.
+They work incredibly well together in the space, because they are roughly the same height and have trendy chrome bases.

 And not that I am trying to be trendy or anything, but metallic base seating is all the rage right now!
-Just check out some of the cool options, that Kate from Centsational girl, one of my favorite decor blogs, recently highlighted!
+Just check out some of the cool options, that Kate from Centsational Style, one of my favorite decor blogs, recently highlighted!

 Here are a few more snazzy dining chairs for you!